 All personnel have the responsibility to initiate action to stop any unsafe aviation operation.
 Anyone may refuse or curtail a flight or operation when an unsafe condition exists.
-Federal employees and Division of Forestry employees will normally utilize a "SAFECOM" to document any deviations of normal operation or safety concerns.
-"SAFECOMs" should be forwarded through each agency's channels.
+Federal employees and Division of Forestry employees will normally utilize a "SAFECOM" to document any deviations of normal operation or safety concerns through each agency's channels.